Last Updated on May 17, 2023 by Matt

 Age requirement: None

-Officially, on the country level, electric scooters in Canada require no license at all and thus have no age requirement.
+Officially, on the country level, electric scooters in Canada require no license at all but require the riders to have at least 16 years.
 Some of their provinces, however, do have different laws.

 Ontario